Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Diffusion-Profile.md

 # Diffusion Profile Override

 The High Definition Render Pipeline (HDRP) allows you to use up to 15 custom [Diffusion Profiles](Diffusion-Profile.md) in view at the same time.
 To use more than 15 custom Diffusion Profiles in a Scene, you can use the **Diffusion Profile Override** inside a [Volume](Volumes.md).
-This allows you to specify which Diffusion Profile to use in a certain area (or in the Scene if the Volume is global).
+This allows you to specify which Diffusion Profiles to use in a certain area (or in the Scene if the Volume is global).

 ## Using a Diffusion Profile Override